 Since the prevailing model being used in the treatment of substance abuse is the medical model which states that addiction is seen as a disease, neurofeedback seemingly can be integrated into the model.
 However, much like diseases like cancer, the treatment of addiction needs to be seen as multi-faceted in order to be truly effective.
 While neurofeedback does show promise as a tool used to help treat addiction, to view it as a stand-alone treatment would be short-sighted.
 At best, neurofeedback should be seen as a supplement to a more comprehensive and all-encompassing treatment plan.

-If you or someone you know is in need of treatment for a drug & alcohol addiction please call The Palm Beach Institute at 1-855-470-2050 today and let us help you take the first step towards recovery from Addiction.
+If you or someone you know is in need of treatment for a drug & alcohol addiction please call The Palm Beach Institute at 1-855-534-3574 or contact us online today and let us help you take the first step towards recovery from addiction.

 Leave a Comment